dhirajsriram/geocoder-node/README.md

 ## Description

-The application for a **head-less micro-service** based approach.
-A list of API is defined in the application that handles the various CRUD operations from the front-end
+The application follows a **head-less micro-service** based approach.
+A list of API is defined in the application that handles the various CRUD operations from the front-end.

 `geocode` - Makes an API request to the google maps to retrieve the coordinates based on the search term